wickman/sacker/README.md

 the blob of data.  suitable backends for sacker stores are data warehouses like hdfs or object stores like s3.

-sacker comes with both a ledger and store based on s3.  the s3 ledger is weakly consistent and should only be used for testing purposes.
+sacker comes with both a ledger and store based on s3.  the s3 ledger is compatible with write-only clients and thus may be a suitable ledger if you want to push package artifacts from a third-party CI provider.

 query operations